 Location, Location, Location

-A dozen people contact us every week asking for day trips to Monteverde, Arenal, Corcovado or other top 10 destinations from the wonderful house they rented on VRBO.
+People constantly contact us asking for day trips to Monteverde, Arenal, Corcovado or other top 10 destinations from the wonderful house they rented on VRBO.
 Unfortunately often the only help we can offer is an explanation of why it’s impossible and what they’ll have to settle for instead.

 A week in a beach house on the Nicoya peninsula is perfect if you’re going to wake up every morning grab your surf board and hit the waves before spending a relaxing day in a hammock.
 Just don’t kid yourself that you’re going to spend the evening in the hot springs at Arenal volcano.
 It’s a five hour drive.
 One way.
 Monteverde Cloud Forest…ditto.
 Manuel Antonio Rainforest…ditto.